beaudoinlab/academic-kickstart/content/research/get-involved.md

 +++
 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Join our team"
+title = "Want to get involved?" subtitle = ""

 [design]